P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/CONTRIBUTING.md

 #### Parsing Symbols

 When sending requests to the exchange unified symbols have to be _"converted"_ to exchange-specific market-`id`s like shown above.
-The same is true on the other side – when receiving an exchange response it has an exchange-specific market-`id` inside it that has to be _"converted back"_ to a unified CCXT symbol.
+The same is true on the other side – when receiving an exchange response it has an exchange-specific market-`id` inside it that has to be _"converted back"_ to a unified BW symbol.

 **We don't put exchange-specific market-`id`s in unified structures directly!** We can't freely interchange symbols with ids!
 There is a significant difference between an *exchange-specific market-ids* and *unified symbols*!
 This is explained in the Manual, here: